 This is precisely the kind of approach that can bury your venture.
 Applications take time, and attendance, once you get in, also eats away at the time you could spend on your venture – especially if you are accepted to more than one programme.

 Of course, there are amazing opportunities out there that you cannot miss; I am talking about the likes of Y Combinator, EWOR or Sigma Squared.
 Apart from some gems like the ones I’ve just mentioned, it is best to operate with the assumption that most founder events are a waste of time and that many of the connections you gain there are useless.

 Trust me, you do not need a start-up mentor whose only experience is climbing the ladder of a corporation for 40 years.
 Instead, save all the time you would have used on these programmes and focus on the critical launch of your venture.
 It is much better to work on your idea and understand the challenges you are facing first.
 Then, based on those, try and find the right people and organisations to support you.

 In addition to this, by being very selective about who you network with, you will be able to build a much stronger personal network.
 Especially in smaller countries, you will tend to find that everyone knows everyone, and being active in multiple ecosystems is actually unproductive.

 The Controversial Way of Escaping the Start-Up Ecosystem

 One unorthodox way to get out of the start-up ecosystem is to not build a start-up in its familiar form.
-It is common to see modern start-ups in more laid back sectors (not talking healthteach and the sorts) obsessed with innovation and the need to come up with that next big thing.
-This often leads to taking existing products and applying it to ultra-niches with just a few customised features to differentiate themselves..
+It is common to see modern start-ups in more laid-back sectors. (not talking health teach and the sorts) obsessed with innovation and the need to come up with that next big thing.
+This often leads to taking existing products and applying them to ultra-niches.
+With just a few customised features to differentiate themselves.

 Your start-up doesn’t have to be focused on innovation and originality to succeed.